-XIV.
+XIII.
 Foreign citizenship for investment into real estate

 Countries that offer their citizenship for investments into real estate deserve special attention as such investments are potentially returnable.
 The articles in this section describe the procedures of foreign citizenship acquisition by investment into real estate, the requirements to candidates for citizenship buying real property in the countries, the state of things in the real estate markets there, and so on.

-XV Non-standard ways of acquiring foreign citizenship within reasonable timeframes
+XIV.
+Non-standard ways of acquiring foreign citizenship within reasonable timeframes

 In this section, we discuss the lesser-known opportunities to acquire foreign citizenship within a short timeframe.
 For instance, in some countries, you can obtain citizenship after giving birth to a child on the country’s territory.
 In other countries, you can become a citizen in exchange for military services that you provide.
 In addition, we discuss the latest trends in the development of the citizenship and passport concepts in this section.

-XVI.
+XV.
 Interesting facts about the passports of different countries

 Have you ever wondered when passports first appeared?
 Have you ever wondered who the first person to ‘buy’ a foreign passport was?
 Have you ever wondered when the existence of bipatrides (people with dual citizenship) became widespread?
 Have you ever wondered why different national passports have different cover colors?
 Do the passport cover colors mean anything?
 You can find the answers to these and many other interesting questions in this section.

-XVII.
+XVI.
 How fraudsters sell foreign passports and economic citizenship

 If you read the articles in this section attentively, the possibility that you might fall prey to fraudsters when applying for foreign citizenship will be close to zero.
 Here we describe the most popular tricks that dishonest people use as well as the ways to detect fraud and avoid being deceived.

-XVIII.
+XVII.
 Practical applications of foreign passports